osmosis-labs/osmosis/x/market/spec/01_concepts.md

 # Concepts

 ## Swap Fees
-Since Terra's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.
+Since Osmo's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.

 This difference is on the order of about 1 minute (our oracle VotePeriod is 30 seconds), which is negligible for nearly all practical transactions.
 However an attacker could take advantage of this lag and extract value out of the network through a front-running attack.